 Pro #1: It’s easy to get.
 If your business needs immediate financing, an MCA may be the way to go.
 Traditional loans can take weeks to process, far too long for some urgent situations.
 Cash advances may only take 48 hours to reach your account.

 Pro #2: You don’t need great credit.
 It can be remarkably difficult for new merchants to qualify for a traditional loan.
 Too often it’s a catch-22 of trying to qualify by showing you have a viable business without having the years of experience necessary to prove it.
-The only mantra of needing to spend money to make it is thrown out the window if you can’t get any money from the beginning.
-Instead, cash advances are available for those who don’t necessarily qualify for the
+The old mantra of needing to spend money to make it is thrown out the window if you can’t get any money from the beginning.
+Instead, cash advances are available for those who don’t necessarily qualify for the traditional loan.

 Pro #3: MCAs never require traditional collateral.
 Instead, the collateral is in the form of future sales.
 The provider will only look at your current sales to determine how much you qualify for and the terms of repayment.